Skip to main content

 HI-263 US-Middle East Relations

-Course will discuss the influence the Middle East has had on United States policy since United States independence to the present.
+Course discusses the influence the Middle East has had on United States policy since United States independence to the present.

 3 credits